Our commitment to making information accessible

 - the location map on the contact page

-If you encounter any problems accessing the content on this website, or if you require any content on this website in an alternative format, please contact the surgery using details on the contact page.
+If you encounter any problems accessing the content on this website, or if you require any content on this website in an alternative format, please contact us.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).